Warning over proposed law forcing offenders to attend sentencing

 “This will happen in the new session of Parliament when it commences in the autumn,” Mr Sunak told broadcasters during a visit to a police station in London.

-Labour said that there was still no timeline for when ministers would act.
+Labour said there was still no timeline for when ministers would act.

 Shadow justice secretary Steve Reed said: “We called for new laws on this back in April last year – but the Conservatives have dragged their feet.